 including space heating, water heating, appliances and lighting

 Sunlight is the cleanest, most renewable source of energy on earth – and you don’t have to pay for it!
-When planning a new house or rennovation ensure that the design takes advantage of passive solar heat gain.
-Read more»
+When planning a new house or renovation ensure that the design takes advantage of passive solar heat gain.
+Read more about Passive Solar Design»

-There are many options for heating your home and there are a number of factors – size, layout, construction etc – that will affect the type of heating you use.
-Sustainable options are clean and energy efficient.
+There are a range of options and factors – home size, layout, construction etc – that will affect the type of heating you use.
+Sustainable options are clean and efficient.
 Heat pumps, wood burners and wood pellet stoves are good options.
 Read more about sustainable Space Heating»

-When you are choosing an appliance for your home you should start by following these guidelines: Don’t buy appliances you don’t really need.
-Choose an appliance that is the right size for your needs.
-Purchase the most efficient model available by choosing the highest energy rating.
-Read more»
+When choosing an appliance for your home pick one that is the right size for your needs and get the most efficient model available by choosing the highest energy rating.
+Read more about Energy Efficient Appliances»

 Make your own energy